giobt/redis-cluster/README.md

 # redis-cluster
-Chef recipe that automates the creation of a cloudformation template to launch infrastructure and install a redis cluster of 1 master and 3 slave nodes on aws.
+Exercise instructions:
+*Create a Redis cluster with 1 master and 3 slaves *The cluster should have the capability to promote slaves to master automatically in the event of master going down for whatever reason.
+*Once complete please create a cloudformation template to launch the entire infrastructure and automate the whole process using chef recipes.